-Any student receiving a sanction of separation (expulsion or suspension) pursuant to this regulation may appeal the sanction in accordance with the Student Handbook for student grievances.
+Any student receiving a sanction of separation (expulsion or suspension) pursuant to this regulation may appeal the sanction in accordance with the code of conduct for student grievances, Student Rule 51.
+Student Conduct Separation and Appeal.

 Extensions

 The university will make every reasonable effort to comply with the timelines contained in this procedure.
 However, extensions may be obtained by the IA, DA, or AA, as appropriate under the circumstances.
 Time frames for the receipt, investigation, and adjudication of complaints may be extended for good cause.
 Good cause is to be determined by the university in consultation with OGC and SECO and reasonable extensions may be granted at the discretion of the university.
 Circumstances that warrant an extension may include, but are not limited to: